plone/volto/docs/source/configuration/slots.md

 ### `getSlot`

-It returns the components that should be rendered per named slot.
+`getSlot` returns the components to be rendered for the given named slot.
-You should use this method in case you are building you own slot renderer, or customizing the existing one (`SlotRenderer`).
+You should use this method while building you own slot renderer or customizing the existing `SlotRenderer`.
-You can take the implementation of `SlotRenderer` as template.
+You can use the implementation of `SlotRenderer` as a template.
 This is the signature:

 ```ts
 config.getSlot<T>(name: string, args: T): SlotComponent['component'][] | undefined
 ```

-It must have the following parameters.
+It has the following parameters.

 `name`
 :   String.